 This course explores the world of system virtualization.
 Using an innovative approach, the course takes virtualization to the next level by showing how it is used to build demonstration networks.
 The use of current technologies, such as VMWare and Hyper-V, ensures that students will be prepared for today's workplace.
-This course explores the installation, configuration, and management of VMware vSphere®, which consists of VMware ESXiTM and VMware vCenter ServerTM.
+This course explores the installation, configuration, and management of VMware vSphere[®], which consists of VMware ESXi[TM] and VMware vCenter Server[TM].
 Extensive activities and exercises throughout the course provide ample opportunity for hands-on practice.
-(CR-spr)
+(Online: fall & spr)

-CNET 2205 Fundamentals of Wireless LANS, 3 credits
+CNET 2205 Fundamentals of Wireless LANs, 3 credits